Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 First we need to decide which register will be used for what.
 I will use the `r12` register for the address of the memory of the array of cells, which will initially be passed as an argument in the `rdi`, and `r13` will hold the value of the pointer.
+Because they are preserved registers, we need to save them before we can use them.

+So we start our compiler by generation our code prelude and epilogue.
+In assembly, the prelude of a function is the code that push the necessary registers to the stack and set things like the stack frame, and the epilogue is where the registers are popped, etc.

+Another thing that the prelude maintain is the stack alignment requirement, another aspect of the ABI.
+In the System V ABI, the stack need to be aligned by 16 bytes wherever we do a call[^align].
+Because the call of the current function push the return address to the stack, it starts with unaligned by 8 bytes.
+We will push two registers to the stack, increasing it by 16 bytes, keeping it with the same unalignment.

+[^align]: If you forget to do that, the called code can misbehave, and
+    some instructions can crash trying to access unaligned memory.
+Actually, at first I forget about stack alignment, and became very confused when random functions start crashing.

+To fix that, we need to decrease the stack pointer by 8 (the stack grows downwards), or push another register to the stack.
+Because we already need to do that, I will take the opportunity to maintain the base pointer, `rbp`. `rbp` points to the start of the stack frame, and also the previous value of `rbp`.
+This is used for creating backtraces in a debugger for example.

+So in the start of our prelude we need to `push rbp` to save the old value, and `mov rbp, rsp` to make it point to it.

-So we can start our compiler by saving these two registers, and setting they value.
+Now we can put everything together, and start our compiler.
 I copied the code from the optimized interpreter, keeping the `main` function, but modifying the content of `Program` and its methods:

 ```rust
 use std::io::Write;